Back to Blog

 Product analytics, like web analytics, deals with massive volumes of event-driven data, clicks, swipes, and interactions happening inside an application.
 The kinds of questions product managers and growth teams ask of this data are both time-sensitive and complex: Where do users drop off in the signup flow?
 What behaviors signal high customer lifetime value?
 Which parts of the product need better guidance or a redesign?

 Answering these questions requires a data store built for speed.
 One that can handle high-ingestion rates, complex queries, and heavy concurrency.
 ClickHouse is a perfect fit.
 Its columnar storage and real-time ingestion make it incredibly efficient at processing large datasets, giving teams fast, actionable insights.
-And best of all, it’s SQL-native.
-This way you can explore your data without limits.

 Another major advantage is ClickHouse’s compression.
 Its columnar design and sorted inserts deliver compression ratios of 15x (or more) on text-heavy data.
 That means you can afford to store every user interaction, indefinitely, without worrying about storage costs.
 No need to decide upfront what questions you’ll ask, just capture everything and analyze it when the time comes.